In-Depth Modeling of Tilt-To-Length Coupling in LISA's Interferometers and TDI Michelson Observables: Introduction

 For this reason, a three-fold TTL suppression scheme is planned for LISA.
 This means TTL coupling noise is suppressed in LISA \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item by design, \item by realignment, and \item by fit and subtraction in post-processing. \end{enumerate}

-The first suppression step consists of two parts: The first part is the split-interferometry concept with the \glspl{TMI} and \acrlong{LAI} (\acrshort{LAI}, also known as inter-satellite interferometer or science interferometer) which both measure the motion of the optical bench, ideally along the same axis.
+The first suppression step consists of two parts: The first part is the split-interferometry concept where the \glspl{TMI} and \glspl{LAI} both measure the motion of the optical bench, ideally along the same axis.
 When the signals from these interferometers are then combined in the \gls{TDI}, the commonly sensed longitudinal optical bench motion caused by angular or lateral jitter (a strong contributor to TTL noise) cancels. \\ The second part of noise suppression by design is given by the use of dedicated imaging optics, which are known and proven to suppress TTL coupling noise~\cite{Chwalla2020,Troebs2018,Chwalla2016,Schuster2016}.

 A second stage of TTL noise mitigation is by fine-tuning the alignment in the interferometer.
 This concept is theoretically understood (e.g.~\cite{Hartig2022-G}) and experimentally proven both in on-ground experiments, as well as by the LISA-Pathfinder mission~\cite{Hartig2023-LPF-DA,Chwalla2020}.
 It is, therefore, also planned for LISA that the alignment can be adapted either prior to launch, or in flight, or both, to reduce the TTL coupling noise in LISA.